Dr. G. Reid Lyon – Converging Evidence – Reading Research What It Takes To Read

 Dr. Reid Lyon: Well, Dick Venezky, you talked to Dick; he knows all this stuff.

-Reid Lyon: Yeah.
+Dr. Reid Lyon: Yeah.

-Reid Lyon: It does.
+Dr. Reid Lyon: It does.
 Well, it does.

 Dr. Reid Lyon: It does and it may give us even more opportunity with our language than other languages.

 David Boulton: Exactly.
 That’s the point of the Alphabet Effect or that whole Logan/McCluhan line as well.